neumino/neumino.github.io/movies.md

 ### Bad Times at the El Royale
-*Released on 2018-10-04, vote average 6*
+*Released on 2018-10-04, vote average 3.5*

-Seven strangers, each with a secret to bury, meet at Lake Tahoe’s El Royale, a rundown hotel with a dark past in 1969.
+Seven strangers, each with a secret to bury, meet at Lake Tahoe&#39;s El Royale, a rundown hotel with a dark past in 1969.
 Over the course of one fateful night, everyone will have a last shot at redemption.

 <iframe id="player"
 	type="text/html"